 - Juan Collins with a tequila base

 - Pierre Collins, made with cognac

 - Russel Collins made with Jägermeister

-If you want to create your own version of a Collins Cocktail, you can replace the simple syrup.
-For instance, floral sweeteners like homemade elderflower syrup or butterfly pea syrup work great with Gin-based Collins cocktails. -The butterfly pea also adds a bit of magic to your drink because it changes color.
+If you want to mix up a creative twist on a Collins Cocktail, you can replace the simple syrup with flavored versions.
+For instance, floral sweeteners like homemade elderflower or butterfly pea syrup work great with gin-based Collins drinks. -Butterfly pea also adds a bit of magic to your drink because it changes color.

 The options are endless because the Collins template is so versatile.
 So, there's a lot of room for being experimental.

 Collins Drinks are not the only popular cocktail type in mixology.
 Here are some more top categories that include some ultimate classics and crowd-pleasers: